EdVince/Stable-Diffusion-NCNN/README.md

 ## Usages

 1. To use the model, please refer to the description of the official stable-diffusion model license, which will not be repeated here, please abide by it consciously.
-2. The code only uses CPU, after adjustment, it only needs 8G memory!!!
+2. The code only uses CPU, after adjustment, it only needs 8G RAM!!!
-3. Thanks to nihui's pr, the quality of the current output is stable (spells must be written well, you can refer to *The Code of Quintessence*),  welcome to try.
+3. Thanks to the pr from nihui, the quality of the current output is stable (prompt must be written well, you can refer to *The Code of Quintessence*),  welcome to try.

-## Some Output
+## Some Results

 ![image](./resources/result_15_42.png)